SUPPORT GROUPS LAUNCHING

 Is non-judgmental

-- There is a code of confidentiality within the group, and each member’s privacy and dignity is respected.
+- There is a code of confidentiality within the Group, each member’s privacy and dignity is respected.

 Works against isolation:

-- It’s a wonderful experience, when you’re in a terrible place, to get a visit from a caring group member who is calling just to see how you’re doing and to say “I’m here if you need me”.
-It’s equally gratifying to visit someone in distress and be able to help them.
+- It’s a wonderful experience to have people rallying behind you and checking in just to see how you’re doing and to say “I’m here if you need me”.
+It’s equally gratifying to be able to support someone in distress and provide them with comfort.

 Allows the sharing of pain: